Yamcha: Summary

 Yamcha becomes a major league baseball player for the West City Titans.
-Later, Yamcha is killed along with Tien Shinhan, Chaozu, and Piccolo in a battle against the Saiyans.
-He is killed when a Saibaiman grabs onto him and self-destructs.
-Yamcha goes on to train with Kaiō-sama in the afterlife just as Goku did, growing greatly in power.
-Through Kaiō-sama, he is able to witness his friends battles on Planet Namek; when Goku is thought to have been killed in the destruction of the Planet Namek after defeating Frieza, Yamcha relays the information to everyone through Bulma.
+Later, Yamcha is killed along with Tien Shinhan, Chiaotzu, and Piccolo in a battle against the Saiyans.
+He is killed when a Saibaman grabs onto him and self-destructs.
+Yamcha goes on to train with King Kai in the afterlife just as Goku did, growing greatly in power.
+Through King Kai, he witnesses his friends' battles on Planet Namek; when Goku is thought to have been killed in the destruction of the Planet Namek after defeating Frieza, Yamcha relays the information to everyone through Bulma.
 He is later returned to life from a wish to Porunga and continues to live at Capsule Corp with Bulma and, after the two finally end their relationship, she and Vegeta enter a long-term relationship.

 During the Android arc, Yamcha is the first to encounter Android #19 and #20, and is left for dead when #20 absorbs his chi and drives a hand through his chest.
 He is healed by a Senzu bean and takes the heart-diseased Goku home to get his medicine after the Super Saiyan loses to #19.
 Yamcha later joins the others in the Cell Games and teams up with Tien Shinhan to protect the weakened Goku from the Cell Juniors, before losing to them.
 Following Cell's defeat at the hands of Son Gohan and Goku's death, Yamcha and the others return to their peaceful lives.
 In the alternate timeline of the Cell arc, like most of the heroes, Yamcha was killed in the encounter with the Androids.

-By the time of the 25th Tenkaichi Budokai, Yamcha has given up fighting and goes with the others to be a spectator and also meet Goku, who is given a single day to return from death.
+By the time of the 25th Tenkaichi Budōkai, Yamcha has given up fighting and goes with the others to be a spectator and also meet Goku, who is given a single day to return from death.
 Yamcha is later killed again when Majin Buu turns him into chocolate and eats him, along with Krillin, Bulma, and the other allies.
 During Goku and Vegeta's battle against Buu, Yamcha and Krillin try to fend off the Majin who's rampaging the Grand Kai's Planet; before he is brought back to life by the Namekian Dragon Balls, and he and the others on Earth give their energy to Goku's Genki-Dama, which he uses to destroy Majin Buu and restore peace to the universe.